 Applications do not carry over from year to year.
 If a student is not accepted and wishes to re-apply, he/she must resubmit a new application the next annual cycle.
 Volunteer experiences and evaluation forms completed for the original application will be accepted provided they were completed within two years of the new application deadline.

 Students of the PTA program follow a structured curriculum designed to progress from the simple to complex, and from basic understanding to competent performance.
 Students will develop both cognitive and psychomotor skills through individual reading, traditional lecture, lab, group projects, role-playing, one-on-one guidance, peer mentorship, use of interactive study aids, and off-campus experiences.
-Students will also complete three distinct clinical education experiences, imbedded into the final three semesters of the program.
+Students will also complete three distinct clinical education experiences, embedded into the final three semesters of the program.
 Competence as an entry-level PTA requires hours of hands-on and performance practice, both in the lab and in the clinical environment.
 Students will develop their skills by learning not only intellectually, but in the psychomotor and behavioral domains as well.
 In this way, the student will be prepared with the knowledge, skills and attitudes necessary for successful practice as a physical therapist assistant.

-(Including prerequisites and required General Education courses):
+A.A.S.
+IN PHYSICAL THERAPIST ASSISTANT CURRICULUM: (Including prerequisites and required General Education courses):

 |Student Development||SDV 100 or 101||1|